vijayakarumudi/edX-DEV217x-DevOps/docs/Module2Labs/HOL_Deploying-Using-Chef/edX-DEV217x-Lab2-Chef.md

 		The Chef workstation can run on Linux, Windows, or Mac.
 For this lab, the Chef Workstation will be on a Windows machine.
 		The MRP app server will be a Linux machine.
 This machine will be configured and deployed to by Chef.

     Instead of manually creating the VMs in Azure, we are going to use an Azure Resource Management (ARM) template.
+An ARM template is a way to define an entire environment in Azure as a JSON text file.
+It can then be (idempotently) deployed to Azure with a simple script.
+In our case, we can simply click the Deploy to Azure button below and immediately begin the process of deploying and configuring our servers.
+In many cases, the ARM template will have a corresponding settings file, however, you will be redirected to the Azure site to fill in the required variables for your specific install.

 2. Simply click the Deploy to Azure button below and follow the wizard to deploy the two machines.
 You will need to log in to the Azure Portal.